What is Asbestos

 - crocidolite – These fibres are brittle, yet flexible and are naturally formed in bundles.
 It’s commonly called blue Asbestos because of its colour and was often used in Australia.

-- amosite – This fibre was commonly produces in the Asbestos Mines of South Africa and was used in ceiling tiles and in thermal insulation products.
+- amosite – This fibre was commonly produced in the asbestos mines of South Africa and was used in ceiling tiles and in thermal insulation products.

 Asbestos Containing Materials